EB1811/dev-articles/CleanerJS.md

 [...arr1, 3, ...arr2] // = [1, 2, 3, 4, 5]
 ```
-Similarly, with objects, we can use the spread syntax to clone another object, while adding in new properties in the spread or in another object.
+Similarly, with objects, we can use the spread syntax to clone another object, while also being able to add new properties.
 ```javascript
 // create a new object with the same properties as obj1 and obj2, while also adding another property 'newProperty'. const obj1 = {property1: 'p1'}